Our Keynote Speaker: Katharine Hayhoe

 Cincinnati wants to build the largest municipally-sponsored solar panel project in Ohio.
 We hear discussions about wind power, converting waste into energy, resilient landscapes, and the green building industry.
 It seems green collar jobs are the way of the future, but how can the blue collar man get involved?
 And what do small businesses need to do to get the green job sector?
 This workshop will focus on the changes taking place and how small businesses and employers are using emerging technologies and ideas to grow their business and employee base.

-Morning Breakout: Food Waste Reduction
+Morning Breakout: Innovative Partnerships to Reduce Food Waste

 The U.S. spends $218 billion a year, growing, processing, transporting, and disposing of food that is never eaten; while 1 in 7 individuals is food insecure.
 Gaps in the food system process have been identified, generating opportunities for resilient solutions.
 Join us for a discussion on how businesses, both big and small, are innovating through partnerships and reaping economic value in preventing, recovering, and recycling wasted food.

 Moderator: Lauren Campbell Kong, Waste Reduction Action Team Co-Chair and Founder/CEO, BrainBox Ltd.

 Lisa Zwack, Head of Sustainability, Kroger

 Kevin Morris, Assistant Food Service Director, University of Cincinnati

 Plenary Session: Resilience: How can our Cities and Businesses Adapt to Climate Change?

 The panel will feature Resilience Directors from three cities along with our plenary speaker Katherine Hayhoe.
 We will explore why “resilience” has emerged as such an important term for cities around the USA and the world and some of the strategies that are being employed to make our cities more resilient as they face a range of critical issues.